mattermost/mattermost-developer-documentation/site/content/blog/2018-10-18-idiomatic-error-handling.md

 community: jesse.hallam
 ---

 Go is an extremely opinionated programming language. `import` something in a file that's not used?
 It won't compile, and there's no flag to override.
-While there are [workarounds](https://godoc.org/golang.org/x/tools/cmd/goimports), the end result remains the same: Go files are never cluttered by unused imports.
+While there are {{< newtabref href="https://godoc.org/golang.org/x/tools/cmd/goimports" title="workarounds" >}}, the end result remains the same: Go files are never cluttered by unused imports.
 This is true for all Go code everywhere, making every Go project more accessible.

 Not all Go opinions are enforced by the compiler.
-Some are documented in [Effective Go](https://golang.org/doc/effective_go.html), and yet others are reflected only in the coding style of the Go [standard library](https://golang.org/pkg/).
+Some are documented in {{< newtabref href="https://golang.org/doc/effective_go.html" title="Effective Go" >}}, and yet others are reflected only in the coding style of the Go {{< newtabref href="https://golang.org/pkg/" title="standard library" >}}.
 This body of opinions defines idiomatic Go: the natural way to write Go code.

-Here at Mattermost, we're in the midst of an [epic](https://mattermost.atlassian.net/browse/MM-12535) to make our error handling code more idiomatic and thus ultimately more accessible.
-The changes are simple, and best summarized by a section on the [Effective Go](https://golang.org/doc/effective_go.html#if) document:
+Here at Mattermost, we're in the midst of an {{< newtabref href="https://mattermost.atlassian.net/browse/MM-12535" title="epic" >}} to make our error handling code more idiomatic and thus ultimately more accessible.
+The changes are simple, and best summarized by a section on the {{< newtabref href="https://golang.org/doc/effective_go.html#if" title="Effective Go" >}} document:

 > In the Go libraries, you'll find that when an if statement doesn't flow into the next statement—that is, the body ends in break, continue, goto, or return—the unnecessary else is omitted.